For Part 1 click here For Part 2 click here Today's article is the third…

 The word “myth” gets tossed around often regarding the cholesterol theory of heart disease, but myth refers best to either something completely mystical which has no known basis in accepted fact or a conclusion based on lack of experience or knowledge.
 What we’re all taught about cholesterol, starting in grade school and continuing all the way up through graduate medical training, is better described as a fallacy, because these teachings are based on unsound, flawed, and illogical arguments.
 You could also just call it a big fat lie.

 I didn’t set out to become a rebellious doctor, but once I learned the truth about cholesterol, I had to decide if I was willing to risk my career to do the right thing for my patients.
 I quickly discovered that the cholesterol lie was about much more than cholesterol, as you’ll see.
 I ultimately decided that, in spite of the risks, to continue to practice according to conventional wisdom was no longer defensible.
-I’ve since extracted myself from the hospital and insurance systems that do everything possible to encourage doctors to practice in a manner that can only set people’s health trajectory on a downward spiral.
-And I’ve made it my mission to free as many people as I can from this medical lie to give you back what you’ve been missing.
+I’ve since extracted myself from the systems that reward doctors for dispensing diet advice that sets your health trajectory on a downward spiral.
+Now, I’ve made it my mission to free as many people as I can from this medical lie to give you back what you’ve been missing.
 So I hope this article will help you.

 To begin with, let’s discuss cholesterol itself.